 Find out more about practical solutions to prep for the cryptographic apocalypse in this episode of The Post-Quantum World.
 I’m your host, Konstantinos Karagiannis.
 I lead Quantum Computing Services at Protiviti, where we’re helping companies prepare for the benefits and threats of this exploding field.
 I hope you’ll join each episode as we explore the technology and business impacts of this post-quantum era.

 Our guest today is the CEO from a company called Post-Quantum.
-I realize that might be confusing, because this is The Post-Quantum World, but it is different than this podcast.
+I realise that might be confusing, because this is The Post-Quantum World, but it is different than this podcast.
 I’d like to welcome Andersen Cheng.
 Thanks for coming on.

 We founded the company back in 2009, so, from the startup angle, we’re not new, but if you have to do R&D in post-quantum cryptography — and that’s what we focus on — you do have to spend your time doing it.
 We spent our early years doing a lot of that, and then we did some submissions in NIST and IETF and so on which have achieved pretty good results.
 In the meantime, we have developed a suite of products in identity and other blockchain-related stuff, but always with a quantum-safe foundation in mind.